State Boat and Water Safety Grant Program

 General Information: This program has been ongoing since the early 1960's.

 How to Apply: Grant contract forms are sent to the participating counties early in each calendar year.
-A spending plan and county board approval is required on each grant.
+A spending plan and county signature is required on each grant.
 Grants are good for 18 months beginning in January of each year.
-The county must submit an annual calendar year accomplishment and a financial report by the first part of March each year.
+The county must submit an annual calendar year accomplishment and a financial report by the end of February each year.
 In addition, they must submit other required reports as noted in the grant itself.
 Reimbursement is done via an invoice form submitted to DNR by the counties.

 Federal Boating Safety Grant Programs to Counties